Author Archives: Ajitesh Kumar

 Linear regression line slope 0

-Last updated: 29th Nov, 2023 Linear regression is a popular statistical method used to model the relationship between a dependent variable and one or more independent variables.
-In linear regression, the t-test is a statistical hypothesis testing technique that is used to test the hypothesis related to linearity of the relationship between the response variable and different predictor variables.
+Last updated: 7th May, 2024 Linear regression is a popular statistical method used to model the relationship between a dependent variable and one or more independent variables.
+In linear regression, the t-test is a statistical hypothesis testing technique used to test the hypothesis related to the linearity of the relationship between the response variable and different predictor variables.
 In this blog, we will discuss linear regression and t-test and related formulas and examples.
 For a detailed read on linear regression, check out my related blog – Linear regression explained with real-life examples.
-T-tests are used in linear regression to determine if a particular variable is statistically significant in the …
+T-tests are used in linear regression to determine if a particular independent variable (or feature) is statistically significant …

 Continue reading